-COURSE REQUIREMENTS FOR THE FOREIGN LANGUAGE MINORS: Cadets majoring in any academic division or discipline may earn a foreign language minor provided they complete five language courses beyond the 100-level, in residence, in the same language, with a grade of 'C' or better; complete the requirements for their major; and take the Defense Language Proficiency Test (DLPT) no later than two months prior to graduation.
-Cadets who place at or above the 300 level may count two of the validated/transferred upper-level courses toward the minor and only take three courses in residence.
-Cadet Summer Language Immersion Program (CSLIP) courses (e.g. Arabic 400/401, etc.) can also fill course requirements for the minor.
+COURSE REQUIREMENTS FOR THE FOREIGN LANGUAGE MINORS: Cadets majoring in any academic division or discipline may earn a specific foreign language minor provided they meet the DF minor policy requirements, complete five language courses at or above the 200 level (in residence and in the same language with a grade of 'C' or better), and complete the requirements for their major.
+Cadets who place at or above the 200 level will receive validation credit for up to four language courses.
+Regardless of the number of courses validated, no more than two will count towards the minor, leaving a requirement of at least three in-residence courses.
+For Lang 400/401 (Cadet Summer Language Immersion Program) and For Lang 402 (language credit for semester abroad) can also fill course requirements for the minor.

 HOW CAN I BENEFIT FROM FOREIGN LANGUAGE STUDY?
 Beyond helping to understand culture and broadening your worldview, studying a foreign language can influence your military career.
 Our ever-expanding global Air Force mission not only demands increasing foreign language capability to support the national security military strategies, but also provides challenging assignment opportunities for those looking for experience and diversification.
-Officers with foreign language proficiency are candidates for opportunities such as the Language Enabled Airmen Program (LEAP), graduate school, serving as a Regional Affairs Strategist or Political-Military Affairs Strategist, and competing to become an Olmsted Scholar or an Air Attaché at an embassy abroad.
-Moreover, someday you may want to return to USAFA as a language instructor, a position that is both rewarding and career enhancing while providing the opportunity to influence other cadets toward becoming language-qualified Air Force officers.
+Officers with foreign language proficiency are candidates for opportunities such as the Language Enabled Airmen Program (LEAP), graduate school, serving as a Foreign Area Officer (FAO), and competing to become an Olmsted Scholar or an Air Attaché at an embassy abroad.
+Moreover, someday you may want to return to USAF Academy as a language instructor, a position that is both rewarding and career enhancing while providing the opportunity to influence other cadets toward becoming language-qualified Air Force officers.
 By speaking a foreign language, you become an "ambassador" helping to shape the opinions that others will have of our country and its armed forces...a crucial role in our increasingly interdependent world.